awsdocs/aws-parallelcluster-user-guide/doc_source/pre_post_install.md

 # Custom Bootstrap Actions<a name="pre_post_install"></a>

 AWS ParallelCluster can execute arbitrary code either before \(pre\-install\) or after \(post\-install\) the main bootstrap action during cluster creation\.
-This code is typically stored in Amazon Simple Storage Service \(Amazon S3\) and accessed via HTTPS during cluster creation\.
-The code is executed as root and can be in any script language that is supported by the cluster OS, typically *bash* or *python*\.
+In most cases, this code is stored in Amazon Simple Storage Service \(Amazon S3\) and accessed through an HTTPS connection\.
+The code is executed as root and can be in any script language that is supported by the cluster OS\.
+Often the code is in *bash* or *python*\.

-Pre\-install actions are called before any cluster deployment bootstrap, such as configuring NAT, Amazon Elastic Block Store \(Amazon EBS\) or the scheduler\.
-Typical pre\-install actions can include modifying storage, adding extra users, or adding packages\.
+Pre\-install actions are called before any cluster deployment bootstrap action is started, such as configuring NAT, Amazon Elastic Block Store \(Amazon EBS\) or the scheduler\.
+Some pre\-install actions include modifying storage, adding extra users, and adding packages\.

-Post\-install actions are called after cluster bootstrap is complete, as the last action before an instance is considered complete\.
-Typical post\-install actions can include changing scheduler settings, modifying storage, or modifying packages\.
+Post\-install actions are called after the cluster bootstrap processes are complete\.
+Post\-install actions serve the last actions to occur before an instance is considered fully configured and complete\.
+Some post\-install actions include changing scheduler settings, modifying storage, and modifying packages\.

-Arguments can be passed to scripts by specifying them in the configuration\.
-These are passed double\-quoted to the pre\-install or post\-install actions\.
+You can pass argument to scripts by specifying them during configuration\.
+For this, you pass them double\-quoted to the pre\-install or post\-install actions\.

-If a pre\-install or post\-install action fails, the instance bootstrap fails\.
+If a pre\-install or post\-install action fails, the instance bootstrap also fails\.
 Success is signaled with an exit code of 0\.
-Any other exit code is considered a failure\.
+Any other exit code indicates the instance bootstrap failed\.

-You can differentiate between master and compute nodes execution\.
-Source the `/etc/parallelcluster/cfnconfig` file and evaluate the `cfn_node_type` environment variable, whose possible values are "MasterServer" and "ComputeFleet" for the master and compute nodes respectively\.
+You can differentiate between running head and compute nodes\.
+Source the `/etc/parallelcluster/cfnconfig` file and evaluate the `cfn_node_type` environment variable that have a value of "`MasterServer`" and "`ComputeFleet`" for the head and compute nodes, respectively\.

 ```
 #!/bin/bash